 After seceding from the Soviet Union in 1991, Azerbaijani has made attempts to restore its notoriety as a tourist destination.
 However, due to the Nagorno-Karabakh war in the 1990s, serious attempts have failed to grow the industry until the early 2000s.

 Healthcare in Azerbaijan

 Presently, there is one western-style clinic operating within Baku.
-While the clinic does offer 24-hour services, it is ill equipped for more serious medical conditions.
+While the clinic does offer 24-hour services, it is ill-equipped for more serious medical conditions.
 Evacuation to a bordering or a nearby country with better healthcare services would be essential for life-threatening conditions.
 To know about healthcare system in Azerbaijan check out our healthcare region page.